-Medical complications in hospitalized children: The Canadian Paediatric Adverse Events StudyAugust 1st, 2012 in Other /
+Medical complications in hospitalized children: The Canadian Paediatric Adverse Events StudyAugust 1, 2012 in Medicine & Health / Other

 More children experience complications or unintended injuries, especially related to surgery, in academic hospitals compared with community hospitals, but adverse events in the former are less likely to be preventable, according to the Canadian Paediatric Adverse Events Study published in CMAJ (Canadian Medical Association Journal).

 A team of Canadian researchers undertook the Canadian Paediatric Adverse Events Study to determine the frequency, type, severity and preventability of harmful events in children in academic pediatric centres compared with those in community hospitals in Canada.
 They looked at medical charts of 3669 children admitted to hospital from April 2008 to March 2009 at 8 academic pediatric centres and 14 community hospitals in 7 provinces.